 "Do you want to get kicked out?
 I thought I heard you say you'd cool it a bit."

 "That's what I say in front of the teachers."
 Shiro flicked out a lighter and re-lit his cigarette.
-"And if they don't catch me
+"And if they don't catch me they'll never know."

 "So you will wear a mask while you dunk the freshmen, or what?"